-Visiting Fellowships in Law and Social Change
+Visiting Fellowships with ILSP: Law and Social Change

-We welcome applicants with a JD, LLM, SJD, PhD or other comparable degree who are interested in spending from one month up to one year in residence at Harvard Law School working on an independent project.
+We welcome applicants with a JD, LLM, SJD, PhD or other comparable degree who are interested in spending from one month up to one academic year in residence at Harvard Law School working on an independent project.
 We seek applicants from a diverse range of backgrounds, academic traditions, and scholarly interests.

 Fellows will receive a stipend of up to $5,000 per month, commensurate with their education and experience.
 While Fellows will devote the majority of their time to their research projects, they are expected to participate in Program activities and contribute to the intellectual life of the Program.
 Fellows are expected to deliver a lecture or workshop related to their topic of interest.
 Under certain conditions, an ILSP: LSC fellowship may be combined with another fellowship or award.